Andrettin/Wyrmsun/readme.txt

 - Minor building sites are now generated on maps.
 - Added many predefined minor building sites for the Earth scenario map.

+* Units
+- Unit HP bars are now only shown if the new "HP Bar" preference is enabled (disabled by default).

 -----------------------------------------------------------------------
 - 5.3.4
 -----------------------------------------------------------------------